An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Introduction

 \subsection{A couple of remarks}

-\paragraph{About the equation \reff{1}.} Our analysis covers the following generalizations of equation~\reff{1}.
-It applies to the case where the nonlinearity $\vphi$ depends explicitly on~$t$, as well as to the inclusion of an additional weak damping term involving $u_t$.
-If a term incorporating $u_t$ is included, this does not change the parabolic character of the operator $u_{tt} - a^2 \Delta u - b(t) \Delta u_t$.
-In fact, when $b(t)=b$ is constant, it shifts the spectrum to the left, increases decay, and leaves the main smoothing and regularity mechanisms (which are crucial in our analysis) unchanged.
-In the present paper, we omit these extensions, as they would complicate the presentation without changing our analysis.
+\paragraph{About the equation \reff{1}} Our analysis extends to explicitly time-dependent nonlinearities $\vphi(t,x,u)$ and additional weak damping terms involving $u_t$.
+For simplicity, we omit these extensions in the present paper.

 Another point concerns the role of $f_2$ in our setting.
 This function represents external influences that are known in advance.
 It may include noise, environmental effects, or additional deterministic sources and, hence, allow the model to accommodate more general data (covering forcings that are not exactly separable in $x$ and $t$).
-Nevertheless, mathematically it courses no loss of generality, as it does not affect the identification of $g(t)$.
+Nevertheless, mathematically it courses no loss of generality, as it does not affect the identification of~$g(t)$.

-\paragraph{Exponential stability and smallness assumptions.} The smallness assumptions on the data $L$, $b_1$, and $\|\nabla K\|_{L^2(\Omega)}$ imposed in Theorem \ref{main} arise from the method used to prove the main result.
-These assumptions ensure the exponential stability of solutions to the corresponding initial-boundary value problems.
-This stability, in turn, allows us to establish the existence and uniqueness of a bounded weak solution, as well as its periodicity and almost periodicity.
-We do not address here the question of how essential these smallness assumptions are.
+\paragraph{Exponential stability and smallness assumptions} The smallness assumptions on the data $L_0$, $b_1$, and $\|\nabla K\|_{L^2(\Omega)}$ in Theorem \ref{main} arise from the method used to prove the main result.
+They ensure exponential stability of solutions to the corresponding initial-boundary value problems, which in turn yields existence, uniqueness, and (almost) periodicity of bounded strong solutions.
+We do not address here the necessity of the smallness conditions.

-Although the smallness conditions on $L$, $b_1$, and $\|\nabla K\|_{L^2(\Omega)}$ in Theorem \ref{main} are not stated explicitly, the proof provides constructive sufficient smallness conditions.
+Although the smallness assumptions are not stated explicitly in Theorem \ref{main}, the proof provides constructive sufficient conditions.

-\paragraph{Inverse problems on finite time intervals and on semiaxes.} In addition to the inverse problem on $\R$ in time, we prove that the inverse problem is well-posed on finite time intervals (Theorem \ref{T-obm}) and on semiaxes (Theorem \ref{lem41}).
-We therefore consider Theorems~\ref{T-obm} and~\ref{lem41} to be of independent interest.
-It is worth noting that the well-posedness of inverse problems on finite time intervals, in contrast to semiaxes and the whole axis, does not require smallness assumptions on the data.
+\paragraph{Inverse problems on finite time intervals and on half-lines} In addition to the inverse problem on $\R$ in time, we prove well-posedness in a strong sense on finite time intervals and on half-lines.
+We therefore consider Theorem~\ref{T-obm-neobm} to be of independent interest.
+It is worth noting that the well-posedness of inverse problems on finite time intervals, in contrast to half-lines and the whole axis, does not require smallness assumptions on the data.